SiaFoundation/siad/modules/renter/README.md

   - Pull out stuck loop code from uploadheap.go and put in repair.go
   - Review naming of files associated with this subsystem
   - Create benchmark for health loop and add print outs to Health Loop section
+  - Break out Health, Repair, and Stuck code into 3 distinct subsystems

 There are 3 main functions that work together to make up Sia's file repair mechanism, `threadedUpdateRenterHealth`, `threadedUploadAndRepairLoop`, and